How can we help? 👋

 How sources are combined

-• NGA provides Australian state-level electricity factors
+• NGA 2024 — Australian state-level electricity factors

 Each reference set is documented with specific dataset versions and publication dates in the Location-based emission factor reference log.